Vyral/justin-udy-recruiting/_posts/2021-05-27-3-tips-to-attract-more-clients.md

 4:53 — Wrapping up

-If you as an agent, are looking for help coming up with a process suited to your business, reach out to me and we can give you a free consultation.
+If you'd like some help coming up with a process suited to your business, reach out to me, and I'll give you a free consultation.
 Talk to you soon.